 Landlords in Wyoming are empowered to evict tenants for the following reasons:

-- Lease violation – If a lease violation occurs then the landlord may issue a 3-Day Notice to Quit.
-Wyoming landlords are not required to provide a chance to fix the behavior, although most landlords do.
+- Lease Violation – If a lease violation occurs then the landlord may issue a 3-Day Notice to Quit.
+Wyoming landlords are not required to allow tenants to fix the violation, although it is customary to do so.
 If a Wyoming tenant fails to meet the terms of the notice the landlord may begin formal eviction proceedings.
 The notice covers a variety of noncompliance issues including: nonpayment of rent, failing to move out when the lease term has expired, health or safety issues, too many people residing in the rental unit, violating the terms of the lease, damaging the rental property, disturbing the peaceful enjoyment other tenants, refusing to allow the landlord to access the property to make repairs.

 It is illegal for a landlord to evict a tenant as a form of retaliation or for discriminatory reasons.